rodgerbj/boilerplate/README.md

 as-is using the Extension Manager.
 However, the component, module and plugin will be called Foo :)

+The easiest way is to copy the files in

+- adminsitrator folder in the administrator folder of your Joomla installation.
+- components folder in the components folder of your Joomla installation.
+- media folder in the media folder of your Joomla installation.

+Then you can run discover in Joomla

-To create installable zip packages, you only need to zip the folder with the files and it is ready to be installed.
+To create installable zip packages, you need to run 'composer i' and and after that 'vendor/bin/robo build' and in the 'dist' folder it is ready to be installed.

 # Customizing
 To customize the boilerplates using your own name you need to take the following steps: